galatios/myfeed/src/README.md

     ```

 This approach keeps the news feed's code separate and organized within your main application, making it much easier to maintain.

+Stage your changes: This command prepares all the modified files to be committed.

+git add .

+Commit your changes: This saves your staged changes to your local Git history with a descriptive message.

+git commit -m "feat: Add IBD news feed and fix ticker analysis"

+Push your commit to GitHub: This sends your committed changes from your local machine to your remote repository on GitHub.

+git push

+After running these commands, your GitHub repository will be up-to-date with all the recent work we've done.